 Frequently Asked Questions (& Answers!)

 Jones-Gordon students are bright, capable kids with average to above average (gifted) intelligence who flourish in a structured, progressive, and encouraging learning environment.
-Many of our students have been diagnosed with specific learning disabilities (dyslexia), attention deficits (ADD or ADHD), twice exceptionalities (giftedness coupled with one or more learning or attention challenges), or anxiety disorders that can make learning in traditional schools less than ideal.
-Whatever the reason, JGS students have often had difficulty performing to their best ability in more conventional schools or classrooms, but at The Jones-Gordon School, they thrive!
+Most of our students have been diagnosed with specific language-based learning disabilities (such as dyslexia), attention challenges (ADHD), and also often have anxiety—making learning in traditional schools less than ideal.
+JGS students are given the tools, programming, resources, and support they need to thrive!

-JGS students learn in classes of up to 10.
-Our low, maximum student-to-teacher ratio ensures the utmost opportunity for success for each student.
-Additionally, there are many opportunities for even smaller groupings and 1-on-1 instruction (daily!).
+JGS students learn in classes with 10-16 students, maximum, per teacher.
+Our low student-to-teacher ratio ensures the utmost opportunity for success for each student.
+Additionally, through our scheduling optimization strategies, there are many opportunities for even smaller groupings.
 Schoolwide, we boast a nearly 3-to-1 staff-to-student ratio!

 Our tuition is competitive with other private schools.
 Unequivocally, JGS parents feel that with the amount of individualized attention and the quality of our curriculum and teachers, our tuition is a great value.
 And, the amount of success their children have achieved is priceless!
 Please see our Tuition, Aid, & Scholarships page for more specifics.